K4TEL/atrium-nlp-enrich/README.md

 ### ▶ Step 1: Page-Specific ALTOs Statistics Table and Extracted Text

+More about this step ypu can find in [GitHub repository](https://github.com/K4TEL/atrium-alto-postprocess.git) of ATRIUM project dedicated to ALTO XML processing into TXT and collection of statistics from these files.

 First, ensure you have a directory 📁 containing your page-level `<file>.alto.xml` files.

     PAGE_ALTO/